UMM-CSci-3601-S20/it-3-caymanislandsolympicathletes2016/PAMPHLET.md

 - **Pin Star & Background Color** - indicates important messages that have been highlighted by the **Doorboard** member
   ![note pinning & background](doorboard_pamphlet_images/Doorboard%20Live%20&%20Pinned%20Notes.png)

-The **Owner Page** provides the interface for faculty to manage their "live" and "trashed" Notes.
+The **Owner Page** provides the interface for members to manage their "live" and "trashed" Notes.
 The main features are as follows:
 - **Authentication** - authentication is managed through google's Auth0 platform
   <img src="/doorboard_pamphlet_images/Doorboard%20Auth0%20Login.png" alt="Authentication" width = "450" height = "620"/>